MKFirmware/MarlinKimbra/README.md

 *   Configurable serial port to support connection of wireless adaptors.
 *   Automatic operation of extruder/cold-end cooling fans based on nozzle temperature
 *   RC Servo Support, specify angle or duration for continuous rotation servos.
+*   Manual procedure for bed setting with LCD
 *   Bed Auto Leveling for cartesian and delta printer
 *   Z probe repetability test
 *   Setting step for unit and feedrate for extruders